Harvard defies Trump's demands and risks $9B in federal funding

 It also sparked a protest over the weekend from members of the Harvard community and from residents of Cambridge and a lawsuit from the American Association of University Professors on Friday challenging the cuts.

-In their lawsuit, plaintiffs argue that the Trump administration has failed to follow steps required under Title VI before it starts cutting funds, and giving notice of the cuts to both the university and Congress.
+In their lawsuit, plaintiffs argue that the Trump administration has failed to follow steps required under Title VI before it starts cutting funds, which include finding that the university was not complying and giving notice of the cuts to both the university and Congress.

 “These sweeping yet indeterminate demands are not remedies targeting the causes of any determination of noncompliance with federal law.
 Instead, they overtly seek to impose on Harvard University political views and policy preferences advanced by the Trump administration and commit the University to punishing disfavored speech,” plaintiffs wrote.